 Professor Binagwaho received the 2015 Roux Prize and the 2015 Ronald McDonald House Charities Award of Excellence.

 Since 2008, Professor Binagwaho has been a Senior Lecturer in the Department of Global Health and Social Medicine at Harvard Medical School.
 She is also a Professor of the Practice of Global Health Delivery and a Professor of Pediatrics at the University of Global Health Equity in Rwanda as well as an Adjunct Clinical Professor of Pediatrics at the Geisel School of Medicine at Dartmouth.
 Since 2016 she is a member of the American National Academy of medicine and since 2017 a fellow of the African Academy of Sciences.

 Professor Binagwaho’s academic engagements include research on health equity, HIV/AIDS, information and communication technologies (ICT) in e-health, and pediatric care delivery systems.
 She has published over 160 peer-reviewed articles.

 Boards and Commissions

-Professor Binagwaho is a Senior Advisor to the Director General of the World Health Organization, a member of the African Advisory Board of the Steven Lewis Foundation, the Advisory Board of the Friends of the Global Fund Africa, and the Advisory Committee of the International AIDS Vaccine Initiative.
+Professor Binagwaho is a Senior Advisor to the Director General of the World Health Organization, a member of the African Advisory Board of the Steven Lewis Foundation, was member of the Advisory Board of the Friends of the Global Fund Africa, and the Advisory Committee of the International AIDS Vaccine Initiative.

 Since 2010, Professor Binagwaho has served as a member of the Global Task Force on Expanded Access to Cancer Care and Control in Developing Countries.
-She is also a member of the Global He@lth Innovative Task Force and sits on the editorial board of several scientific journals among them the Journal of Health and Human Rights and the Public Library of Science (PLOS).
+She is also a member of the Global He@lth Innovative Task Force and sits on the editorial board of several scientific journals among them the Journal of Health and Human Rights.
 Professor Binagwaho also serves on the International Strategic Advisory Board for the Institute of Global Health Innovation at Imperial College London.
 In addition, she is an Advisory Committee Member of the Disease Control Priorities 3 (DCP3).

 Professor Binagwaho serves on multiple Lancet Commissions, including the Lancet-O'Neill Institute Georgetown University Commission on Global Health and Law, the Harvard Global Equity Initiative - Lancet Commission on Global Access to Pain Control and Palliative Care, the Lancet Commission for the Future of Health in Sub-Saharan Africa, the Lancet Diabetes & Endocrinology Commission, and the Lancet NCDI Poverty Commission: Reframing NCDs and Injuries of the Poorest Billion.